-'''

 ADDITION OF SAMPLE TO LFD

-'''

-Remove the SOMA IgA / Amylase (or other analyte) LFD from the foil pouch by tearing at the notches on either side.
-The control line will appear as a green line, IgA blue and Amylase a green colour before the test has been run.
+Remove the SOMA IgA / Cortisol (or other analyte) LFD from the foil pouch by tearing at the notches on either side.
+The control line will appear as a green line, IgA blue and Cortisol an orange/red colour before the test has been run.
 All SOMA LFDs have coloured test lines corresponding to the LFD type; this is to more easily differentiate between LFDs when out of packaging.